Jaideva Singh

 Singh was a scholar in the Kashmir Saivism school of Indian philosophy, a subject he studied for many years with Swami Lakshman Joo in Kashmir.
 He prepared and published first-ever English and Hindi translations of a number of Shaivite scriptures.
 Singh was appointed as the Chairman of the Uttar Pradesh Sangeet Natak Akademi in 1973.
-He was awarded the Padma Bhushan in 1974 for his contribution to music.
+He was awarded the Padma Bhushan in 1974 for his contribution to music.Thakur Jaideva Singh, has contributed numerous papers on music.
+He studied vocal music with Srikrishna Harihirlekar and Nankoo Bhaya Telang; was elected a Fellow of the Sangeet Natak Akademy in 1965; was honoured by Akhil Bharatiya Gandharva Maha Vidyalaya Mandal and awarded Padma Bhushan by the President of India in 1974.